Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``--name "STRING"``
-       - What the microservice container will be called in the command center and studio.
+       - What you want to call the microservice container.
+The name will appear in the command center and studio.
      * - ``--url-ref "STRING"``
        - What the microservice will be referenced by in URLs.
 For example: https://urltoexperience.com/url-ref or ic/url-ref.
      * - ``-path, --icon-file "FILE PATH"``